laravel/docs/console-tests.md

         $this->line('Your name is '.$name.' and you program in '.$language.'.');
     });

-You may test this command with the following test which utilizes the `expectsQuestion`, `expectsOutput`, and `assertExitCode` methods:
+You may test this command with the following test which utilizes the `expectsQuestion`, `expectsChoice`, `expectsOutput`, and `assertExitCode` methods:

     /**
      * Test a console command.